 We can make minor and major steps in our daily lives to conserve forests and wildlife, like fair use of natural resources.

-Conclusion of wildlife conservation in India
+Conclusion of Wildlife Conservation in India

 Wildlife conservation is very essential for sustainable development.
 Wildlife conservation efforts in India are increasing now.
 Various efforts have been made at both the National and the International levels like Project Tiger, Project Elephant, Captive breeding program etc., But still, there is a long way to go.
-First and foremost, we should curb the overexploitation of our natural resources and put a combined step toward a better world and start the program to show the importance of wildlife conservation in our life.
-So that the people should understand their responsibilities and use the natural source least and only for the fair use.
+First and foremost, we should curb the overexploitation of our natural resources put a combined step toward a better world and start the program to show the importance of wildlife conservation in our life.
+So that people should understand their responsibilities and use the natural source least and only for fair use.

 Access to everything is dangerous, so we should take measures while using trees and animals for our food.